albert-killer/CarND-PID-Controller/README.md

 __PID disadvantages__:
 * Less intuitive concept than other controllers
-* Hyper parameter tuning by hand or by decent gradient if possible
+* Hyper parameter tuning by hand or by *gradient decent* if possible

 Want to know more about PID Controllers?
 Have a look at this one: https://en.wikipedia.org/wiki/PID_controller